mehrshadmollaafzal/sayeh/README.md

 You can create a password list for the target organization.
 Password list for online bruteforce such as SSH and SMB.
 Password list to crack by GPU as their number increases.

-Sayeh is a Persian word & Means shadow
+Sayeh is a Persian word & Means shadow.

 # Required Programs